olni0002/LOA-react-native-app/README.md

 npm install
 npm start
 ```

-Setup instructions for the backend are found in the projects README
+Open the app in Expo Go.
+Setup instructions for the backend are found in the projects README.